DSACMS/opportunities/README.md

 ## Usage

 This repository is meant to be used as a visual demo of how Airtable can be embedded into a webpage to clearly provide information.
-To make changes to airtable content, you will need to replace the current airtable embed link with a link that is connected to a directly manageable account.
 Changes can be made to the text and styling of the mock to fit client needs and provide a more accurate visual of the final product.

 To make and view changes to these files, you can clone this repo to your device and push changes.